 Follows Kiddin' the Kitten

-Played when Dodsworth has the kitten on a pole See more
+Played when the kitten puts on a beak and joins the woodpecker See more